dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <!--DHIS2-SECTION-ID:about_program_rules-->

-Program rules allows you to create and control dynamic behavior of the user interface in the **Tracker Capture** and **Event Capture** apps.
+Program rules allows you to create and control dynamic behaviour of the user interface in the **Tracker Capture** and **Event Capture** apps.
 During data entry, the program rules expressions are evaluated each time the user interface is displayed, and each time a data element is